-- a) Buildings are allowed decorative exterior warm toned lighting provided that flashing, strobing, or intermittent lights is not allowed.
+- a) Buildings are allowed decorative exterior white warm toned (1800 Kelvin - 4000 Kelvin) lighting provided that flashing, strobing, or intermittent lights is not allowed.
 Lighting must be directed away from adjoining properties so that not more than one foot-candle of illumination leaves the property boundaries.
-Use of light shields or diffusers to reflect glare is encouraged. - b) Buildings within the HPD must follow all lighting provisions in LCMC 15.50.
+Use of light shields or diffusers to reflect glare is encouraged. - b) Buildings within the HPD must follow all lighting provisions in LCMC 15.50. - c) Buildings fronting the boardwalk are encouraged to place lights at a pedestrian level.